 The NMC hearing found this charge against Mrs Thompson was not proved.

 The babies received 600 and 850 micrograms of morphine respectively, instead of 50 to 100 micrograms, the panel was told.

 Mrs Thompson, who was a senior staff nurse at Stafford Hospital's special baby care unit at the time, admitted a series of charges before the fitness to practise hearing in London.

-She admitted not being present throughout the whole morphine administration process and that she did not check it was properly diluted.'No misconduct'
+She admitted not being present throughout the whole morphine administration process and that she did not check it was properly diluted.

 Mrs Thompson also admitted not calling for medical help to check the drug's administration.